 When Can You File a Lawsuit: ERISA Statute of Limitation

+ERISA petitioners whose ERISA life insurance claims have been denied must exhaust the mandatory administrative review process before bringing a court action for judicial review.
 A plan’s participant’s cause of action under ERISA §502(a)(1)(B) does not accrue until the plan issues a final denial.
 However, a plan and its participants can agree to commence the limitations period before that time.

-An ERISA lawsuit is filed when your attorney sends a summons and a complaint to a federal court.
-The insurance company has 21 to 42 days to respond.
-When litigation is ongoing, the plaintiff and the insurance company may still discuss and reach a settlement.
-If no settlement is reached, the case will proceed to trial.
-In ERISA cases, most cases are decided by a judge during a bench trial.
+In most ERISA cases, they are decided by a judge during a bench trial.
 A bench trial is a trial before a judge only and involves reviewing the administrative record and legal briefs submitted by both parties.
-ERISA lawsuits may resolve in favor of the beneficiary, the insurance company or the judge may send the case back to the insurance company for re-evaluation.
-The losing party may file an appeal.
+ERISA litigation may resolve in favor of the beneficiary, the insurance company or the judge may send the case back to the insurance company for re-evaluation.
+The losing party may file an ERISA appeal.

 Here are a few cases successfully handled by our ERISA lawyers:

-- Denied ERISA claim due to material misrepresentation on Portability Application – We recovered $300,000 in a denied life insurance claim.
+- Denied ERISA claim due to material misrepresentation on Portability Application – We recovered $145,000 in a denied life insurance claim.

-- Denied ERISA claim based on employer and insurer negligence We recovered $850,000 for a wrongfully denied claim based on employer misrepresentations.
+- Denied ERISA claim based on employer and insurer negligence – We recovered $850,000 for a wrongfully denied claim based on employer misrepresentations.

 - Denied ERISA claim based on failure to provide statement of health – We recovered $150,000 in a denied life insurance claim.

-- Denied ERISA claim for ex-spouse.
-We recovered over $400,000 for an ex-spouse whose claim was unfairly denied.
+- Denied ERISA claim for ex-spouse – We recovered over $400,000 for an ex-spouse whose claim was unfairly denied.

 - Denied claim due to material misrepresentation during the contestability period – We recovered $150,000 on appeal.